Family Outing

 The game-variety show format of Family Outing has widely been considered to be influenced by its predecessor, X-Man with both programs sharing key production and cast members, the most notable of which being Main Producer Jang Hyuk-jae, MC Yoo Jae-suk and cast member Kim Jong-kook.
 Trademarks of the production included sound effects, pop-up text and background music in accordance with the on-screen narrative.
 Music included personal theme songs for various cast members, frequently coordinated with moments of lament or foolishness for comedic effect, or schadenfreude.

-The first season ended on February 14, 2010, and a 17 episode second season featuring a brand new cast and production team aired from 21 February 2010 to July 11, 2010.
+The first season ended on February 14, 2010, and a second season of 17 episodes featuring a brand new cast and production team aired from February 21, 2010 to July 11, 2010.

 Episode synopsis

 The show typically followed a format comprising a series of two-episode arcs.
 These comprised a two-day shoot, including an overnight stay for the cast and crew, that was edited for broadcast over two weekly episodes.
 Generally, the events transpiring on the first day of filming would be shown in the first of the two-episode arc, with the second day's events broadcast in the second episode.
 These two days of filming were generally filmed biweekly, with the cast and crew regathering every two weeks.
 Guest cast members frequently joined the permanent members for the two-episode arc, appearing in two successive episodes before departing.

 The first of two episodes typically starts with a phone call from Yoo Jae-suk, the MC of the show, notifying the Family members where and when to gather for the next location of filming, which was frequently a remote, rural region.
 Each member arrives along with any guests, as they greet each other and the viewing audience.
 The guest is usually then given a map to lead the Family to the house in which they will be staying for their two-day stay.
 Upon reaching the house, the Family greet and send the homeowners off on a vacation.
 At this point, the Family reviews the list of chores that the homeowners have assigned before setting upon the first task.
 While completing the list of chores, the Family compete in various mental and physical challenges.
 After completing the first chore, the Family may proceed to the next assigned or return home to prepare dinner.
 For the latter, the Family usually divides into teams to gather ingredients, clean, prepare, and cook.